- Written by Dr.Mehmet Demircioglu

 Sedation matters after a hair transplant because the first nights require awareness.
 You may need to sleep in a protected position, avoid rubbing the recipient area, take prescribed medication on schedule, and notice warning signs.
 A medicine that makes you too sleepy can turn a small comfort decision into a graft protection problem.

-This overlaps with the separate page on sleeping pills after a hair transplant.
+The same caution also applies to sleeping pills after a hair transplant.
 Some antihistamines are used partly because they make people sleepy.
 That does not make them automatically wrong, but it means they should not be mixed casually with alcohol, sedatives, pain medicine, or unfamiliar sleep aids.

 The second distinction is familiar versus new.
 A medicine you have used many times without drowsiness is easier to judge than a new tablet taken for the first time in a hotel room after surgery.
 The first recovery nights are a poor time to test how your body reacts to a new medicine.